-You will find the collectors and first generation sculptors
+You will find the collectors and first generation Shona sculptures from Zimbabwe

 On this page we provide you with some general information about the history of the Zimbabwean sculpture art.

-And a brief introduction to the first generation sculptors we sell art from
+And a brief introduction to the first generation Shona sculptors from Zimbabwe we sell art from

 in our possession are collected by us over the last 20 upto 30 years.
-In total we have around 50 first generation sculptures but is will take us some time to show them online.
+In total we have around 70 first generation Shona sculptures but it will take some time to show them online.
 Please be patient, we shall show them all in due time.

 A few of them are always on display in our own sculpture garden in The Netherlands called "Beeldentuin B&N" ( in the Dutch language ).
 The majority is stored.
 Please write us before passing by at our garden.